nuuuwan/news_lk3_data/README.md

 The AG communicated this to the court when the Fundamental Rights (FR) petitions filed seeking an order to invalidate the Cabinet approval granted for India’s Adani Green Energy for a wind power project in Wedithalathivu, Mannar was taken up this morning (14).

-On August 02, the Supreme Court fixed for consideration the five Fundamental Rights petitions filed by five parties including the Centre for Environmental Justice against the Adani’s wind power project, arguing that the proposed wind farm poses significant threats to ecological biodiversity and the safety of migratory birds.
+Accordingly, Deputy Solicitor General Avanthi Perera, who appeared on behalf of the AG, informed the court that the Cabinet of Ministers has decided to reconsider the facts related to the matter on November 07, 2024, and make a decision regarding the further continuation of the project.

 ...